TheRavenousCorporate/bot-template/README.md

-# ts-template
+# bot-template

-Template for creating TypeScript projects
+Template for creating discord bots with Sapphire